soilwise-he/SoilWise-documentation/tech/docs/technical_components/mapviewer.md

 ### Future work

-It will be interesting to provide preview functionality to those datasets which do not have a view service configured, for those formats which support direct consumption in a javascript slient (cloud Optimized GeoTiff, GeoJson, GeoParquet, ...)
+It will be interesting to provide preview functionality to those datasets which do not have a view service configured, for those formats which support direct consumption in a javascript client (cloud Optimized GeoTiff, GeoJson, GeoParquet, ...)